Australian owned with AUD payments

 Staying safe in Bali

 19) Drugs – a big no!
 Don’t even think about it.
-You will get offered them in the street BUT these are guys are going to tell the police immediately and they will get paid – please don’t even go there even as a joke.
+You will get offered them in the street, BUT these guys are going to tell the police immediately, and they will get paid – please don’t even go there, even as a joke.

-20) When you go to the monkey forest wear minimal jewellery.
+20) When you go to the monkey forest in Ubud, wear minimal jewellery.
 These critters will grab everything that’s loose and not fully bolted to your body.

-21) In there is an emergency, dial 110 for police and 118 for an ambulance.
-Keep these numbers just in case and make sure you have travel insurance.
-If things go pear-shaped you want to be able to get the first flight back home.
+21) If there is an emergency, dial 110 for police and 118 for an ambulance.
+Keep these numbers just in case, and ensure you have travel insurance.
+If things go pear-shaped, you want to be able to get the first flight back home.

 About the author